flipkart-incubator/grayskull/README.md

     <version>0.1.0</version>
 </dependency>
 ```
-Optionally add own implementations of `GrayskullAuthenticationProvider` and `GrayskullAuthorizationProvider` in the application.

 For example if you want to override default authentication implementation with own implementation then add this in your application where spring boot can scan it.
 ```text